American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 American Eagle's past and future

-American Eagle has been praised for diverse marketing in the past, including creating a denim hijab in 2017 for customers who wore the traditional Muslim head scarves.
-Its Aerie lingerie brand was recognized for creating a wide range of sizes.
-A year ago, the company released a limited edition denim collection with tennis player Coco Gauff.
+American Eagle has been praised for diverse marketing in the past, including creating a denim hijab in 2017 and offering its Aerie lingerie brand in a wide range of sizes.
+A year ago, the company released a limited edition denim collection with tennis star Coco Gauff.

 The retailer has an ongoing diversity, equity and inclusion program that is primarily geared toward employees.
 Two days before announcing the Sweeney campaign, American Eagle named the latest recipients of its scholarship award for employees who are driving anti-racism, equality and social justice initiatives.